-As real estate syndicators our most frequently asked question by far is ‘ Why should I invest into multifamily real estate rather than single-family homes?’.
+As real estate syndicators our most frequently asked question by far is ‘ Why should I invest in multifamily real estate rather than in single-family homes?’.

-In this article, we will give you more insight into the differences between multifamily investing and single-family real estate investing and show you why we have chosen multifamily real estate as our main asset class.
+In this article, we will give you more insight into the differences between multifamily vs single family real estate investing and show you why multifamily real estate investing is our bread and butter.

-As investors who first started in the single-family space, we hope to provide you with some insight into our comparison of these two asset classes.
-Ultimately our goal is to educate and allow you to make the best investment decision for your personal criteria and financial objectives.
+As investors who first started in the single-family real estate investing space, we hope to provide you with some insight into our comparison of these two asset classes with the end goal being to educate and inspire investors to make the best investment decision for your personal criteria and financial objectives.

 In terms of vacancy for a 60 unit apartment complex, it is very unlikely to obtain 100% vacancies, and if vacancies do occur there will still be cash flow collected from other units that will cover the expenses of any vacancies.